The Psychology of Overeating: 9 Psychological Reasons for Compulsive Eating & How to Stop

 The Psychology of Overeating Explained

 Exploring the various psychological reasons for overeating can provide you with a deeper understanding of your own behaviors and motivations around food.
-By gaining insights into the underlying factors that contribute to overeating habits, you can pave the way for effective interventions and long-term behavior change.
+By gaining insights into the underlying factors that contribute to overeating habits, you can pave the way for long-term behavior change.

 Here are some of the most common psychological reasons for overeating: